thunderrabbit/barefoot_rob/content/events/2023/04/22cuddle-party-event-in-tokyo.en.md

 Please arrive between 12:30 and 12:50
 so we can be settled and start our Welcome Circle at 13:00.

-To maintain the integrity of the container, no one will be admitted after we start the Welcome Circle.
-Allowing late arrivals could disrupt the flow of introductions and discussions about boundaries and consent that help establish the supportive environment of the cuddle party.

-The Welcome Circle will last around an hour, then you are welcome to stay for
-Self-Directed Connection, socializing, and snacks.
-The space will be available until 17:45.

 #### Where